SydAsif/SydAsif.github.io/_posts/misc/2022-06-05-git-github.md

 ### With SSH

 In order to start working with GitHub, you need to register on it.
-It is better to use SSH key authen- tication to work safely with GitHub.
+It is better to use SSH key authentication to work safely with GitHub.

 Generation of a new SSH key (use an e-mail that is linked to GitHub):